HaaT : NEWS

 HaaT : IMAGE

 AUTUMN WINTER 2017

 HaaT : CONCEPT

 HaaT emerged from the AUTUMN WINTER collections of 2000, and is named out of a threefold play on words with different meanings.
 The first is 'HaaT' which means 'village market' in Sanskrit - symbolizing a collection that includes a diverse range of techniques, textiles and aesthetics.
-The second is 'Heart' - referring to the traditional and established methods behind current day fashions.
+The second is 'Heart' - a reference to the creativity and ingenuity used to impart a warm, heartfelt, human touch to textiles.
 The third - 'Haath' is the Sanskrit word for 'hands' and conveys the subtle nuances that arise from the collaboration between design emanating from Japan, and the craftsmanship from India.

 HaaT's creative director is Makiko Minagawa, who made her mark as textile director for ISSEY MIYAKE from the company's inception.
 Simply stated, the HaaT brand offers clothing and accessories that intimately convey the warmth of the artisan's hand with the assurance of everlasting enjoyment.